Jose Siri Player Props: Rays vs. Padres

 Jose Siri At The Plate

-- Siri has an RBI in 18 of 41 games this season, with multiple RBI in eight of them.
+- In 19 games this season (45.2%), Siri has picked up an RBI, and in eight of those games (19.0%) he had more than one.
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.